CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

 ## Introduction

-Prior to discussing the how to use containers in OpenShift CI, it is important to understand the basic structure of a CSPI test in OpenShift CI.
+Before we discuss how to use containers in OpenShift CI, it is important to understand the basic structure of a CSPI test in OpenShift CI.

 ```mermaid
     graph TD;